Merve-1/cybersecurityMiniProjects/README.md

 ## 6. Start Kali & Begin
 - In VMware, select your Kali VM and click **"Power On"**.
-- Log in using the default credentials provided on the Kali site.
 - Begin exploring and using hacking tools for legal and ethical purposes only.

 ---